kobbled/rossum/README.md

                         (default: V7.70-1).
 Use the 'ROSSUM_CORE_VERSION'
                         environment variable to configure an alternative
-                        default without having to specify it on each invocation of rossum
+                        default without having to specify it on each invocation of rossum.
-  --support             Location of KAREL support directory (default: auto-
+  --support PATH        Location of KAREL support directory (default: auto-
                         detect based on selected core version and FANUC registry keys)
-  -d, --dry-run         Do everything except writing to Makefile --ktrans              Location of ktrans (default: auto-detect) --ktransw             Location of ktransw (default: assume it's on the
+  -d, --dry-run         Do everything except writing to build file --ktrans PATH         Location of ktrans (default: auto-detect) --ktransw PATH        Location of ktransw (default: assume it's on the
                         Windows PATH)
-  -n, --no-env          Do not search the ROSSUM_PKG_PATH, even if it is set -p, --pkg-dir         Additional paths to search for packages (multiple
+  -n, --no-env          Do not search the ROSSUM_PKG_PATH, even if it is set -p PATH, --pkg-dir PATH
-                        allowed)
+                        Additional paths to search for packages (multiple allowed).
+Note: this essentially extends the source space.
+  -r INI, --robot-ini INI
-  -r, --robot-ini       Location of robot.ini (default: source dir) -w, --overwrite       Overwrite any Makefile that may exist in the build dir
+                        Location of robot.ini (default: source dir) -w, --overwrite       Overwrite any build file that may exist in the build dir

 Usage example: